Europe (including Svalbard)

 SVALBARD PHOTOGRAPHY TOURS WITH WILD IMAGES

-If you want to experience the best possible Arctic wildlife photography tours, then you have to explore Spitsbergen (or Svalbard), a Norwegian territory where Polar Bear photography is always high on the agenda, but where you can also obtain great images of Walrus, seals, Arctic Fox, Reindeer, Ivory Gull, Barnacle Geese, Little Auks and plenty of other interesting wildlife.
+If you want to experience the best possible Arctic wildlife photography tours, then you have to explore Svalbard (or Spitsbergen), a Norwegian territory where Polar Bear photography is always high on the agenda, but where you can also obtain great images of Walrus, seals, Arctic Fox, Reindeer, Ivory Gull, Barnacle Geese, Little Auks and plenty of other interesting wildlife.

 The remote archipelago of Svalbard (widely known as Spitsbergen, although strictly speaking this name applies only to the largest island), Europe’s only large High Arctic territory, extends from over 76°N to nearly 81°N latitude, its northernmost point being only about 1000 kilometres (about 600 miles) from the North Pole!
 Situated at the same extremely high latitudes as northern Greenland, unlike that area it can be explored by ship during the summer months, for the warming effects of the Gulf Stream extend even this far north and melt the pack ice to such an extent that the archipelago can often be circumnavigated in high summer.